Man-sitting-at-table-with-window-scene

 There are two main types of nudges:

-• HMRC has undertaken a risk assessment and identified a potential loss of tax that needs to be resolved.
+1. Data driven - a risk assessment has identified a potential loss of tax that needs to be resolved by the recipient.

-• HMRC wants to educate certain taxpayers about complex areas of the tax system where mistakes are often made.
+2. Educational - to educate certain people about complex areas of the tax system where mistakes are often made, aimed at preventing similar mistakes within the population.

-Upon receipt of a nudge letter, the burden arguably shifts to the taxpayer to take action and review their historic affairs.
-This might result in a variety of outcomes:
+Upon receipt of a nudge letter, the burden arguably shifts to the taxpayer to be proactive and review their historic affairs, although the outcomes realistically are:

-• it confirms that everything is in order and a disclosure is unnecessary
+• everything is in order and a disclosure is unnecessary

 The educational letters do not necessarily require a response to be sent to HMRC.
 However, taxpayers are encouraged to carefully review their affairs, because HMRC will come down harder on taxpayers who received fair warning that they ought to do so if tax is later found to be underpaid.